 PROFESSOR TONY WRIGHT, INSTITUTE OF LARYNGOLOGY & OTOLOGY / SCIENCE PHOTO LIBRARY PROFESSOR TONY WRIGHT, INSTITUTE OF LARYNGOLOGY & OTOLOGY / SCIENCE PHOTO LIBRARY

 Cholesteatoma of the ear canal, otoscope view.
-The cholesteatoma (white) is a mass of dead skin cells that has accumulated in the ear.
+Bone erosion caused by a cholesteatoma (partially removed, white), a mass of dead skin cells that has accumulated in the ear.
 A cholesteatoma can cause tissue erosion, damage to the inner ear, profound hearing loss, vertigo, facial nerve damage and palsy.
 In serious cases it can cause a brain abscess.
 If infected, the dead skin results in a foul-smelling discharge.